FlyingFathead/whisper-transcriber-telegram-bot/README.md

    ```bash
    docker pull ghcr.io/flyingfathead/whisper-transcriber-telegram-bot:latest
    ```

+There is a `docker-compose.example.yaml` file in the repo, you can use it to run the bot.
+Just make sure to replace the `TELEGRAM_BOT_TOKEN` with your actual bot token.

 ---

 #### Dockerfile Install Option 2: Build the Docker image yourself

 If there's something wrong with GHCR's prebuilt image, you can also build the Docker image yourself.